Does Medicare Cover Pneumonia Shots?

 Does Medicare cover pneumonia shots?

-Yes, both Original Medicare and Medicare Advantage cover pneumonia shots free of charge.
+Yes, Original Medicare and Medicare Advantage both cover the full cost of pneumonia shots.
 You can get two pneumonia shots spaced one year apart without having to pay anything toward your deductible or a copay or coinsurance.

-Should I get the pneumonia shot?
+Who can get the pneumonia vaccine?

 Sources